Nitinkumar432/project-rt1/README.md

 # design applies job section 13/08
 # design mail system to send temp & company id to company 15/08
 # design to login as a company here 16/08

+# add tracking system of registration od for company and employee